eZmaxinc/eZmax-SDK-go/docs/CustomCreditcardtransactionResponse.md

 ### NewCustomCreditcardtransactionResponse

-`func NewCustomCreditcardtransactionResponse(dCreditcardtransactionAmount string, sCreditcardtransactionPartiallydecryptednumber string, sCreditcardtransactionReferencenumber string, ) *CustomCreditcardtransactionResponse`
+`func NewCustomCreditcardtransactionResponse(eCreditcardtypeCodename FieldECreditcardtypeCodename, dCreditcardtransactionAmount string, sCreditcardtransactionPartiallydecryptednumber string, sCreditcardtransactionReferencenumber string, ) *CustomCreditcardtransactionResponse`

 NewCustomCreditcardtransactionResponse instantiates a new CustomCreditcardtransactionResponse object This constructor will assign default values to properties that have it defined,